chishien/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should not require more than 5 seconds to respond to user requests
+6. Should come with a UserGuide for easy referencing of commands

 ## Appendix D : Glossary